ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Added <new feature>
    - Fixed a bug (#<linked issue number>) where <bug behavior>.

+   - Fixed a bug that prevented the instal wizard from auto-renaming the installer folder after install.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists